universal-ctags/citre/docs/developer-manual/contribution-guide.md

 Let's start with basic concepts:

-- absolute/canonical path: Canonical path is like absolute path, but the `~` is expanded, symbolic links are resolved, etc.
+- absolute/full/canonical path: Full path is like absolute path, but things like `~`, `~USER` is expanded.
+Canonical path further resolves the symbolic links, so there's only one unique canonical path for one file.

 - local/remote path: We all know local paths.
 In Emacs, a filename can point to a remote file, like: